sonic-net/DASH/documentation/general/design/dash-holistic-view.md

 - No complex logic will run on the switches (switches do not have a top-level view of other/neighboring switches in the infrastructure).

-> [!NOTE] Check w/SDN and SONiC if the controller communicates with the DPU,
+> [!NOTE]
-> or is it the SONiC switch NOS communicating with the DPU?
+> Each DPU shall have an instance of SONiC NOS that exposes the gNMI APIs to the SDN controller.

 ### SONiC app containers